-Ratched season 1, episode 1 recap – “Pilot” A bloody beginning
+Ratched season 1, episode 1 recap – “Pilot”

 The notorious villain gets a job in the first episode of Ratched.